semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     True

-N.B: All remember that Python is case sensitive
+N.B: Remember that Python is case sensitive

 ```python